Test-Body Orbits in Curved Spacetime

 @ Epicyclic oscillations: Abramowicz & Kluzniak GRG(03)gq/02; Biesiada GRG(03)gq [vs Newtonian].

-> Other spacetimes: see gravitational waves; schwarzschild; schwarzschild-de sitter.
+> Other spacetimes: see gravitational waves; particles in kerr spacetimes; schwarzschild solution; schwarzschild-de sitter solution.

 > Online resources: see John Walker's page and applet.